GlossaryProcurement encyclopedia

 H — the annual holding cost per unit — should include:

 If you compute H from invoice price instead of landed cost, carrying cost is understated.
-EOQ comes out smaller than optimal — you order more frequently, paying more in ordering costs than necessary.
-The mathematical minimum shifts upward, and the error is silent.
+EOQ comes out larger than it should — you order less frequently, carry more inventory, and tie up more cash than the true cost minimum supports.
+The error is silent because the formula still looks correct.

 ABC tier assignments